TFLEX: Temporal Feature-Logic Embedding Framework for Complex Reasoning over Temporal Knowledge Graph

-where $\textbf{MLP}$ is a MLP network, $[\cdot;\cdot]$ is concatenation.
+where $\textbf{MLP}_{1,2}^{e,t}:\mathbb{R}^{2d} \to \mathbb{R}^{d}$ are MLP networks, $[\cdot;\cdot]$ is concatenation.
 The first self-attention neural network will learn the hidden information from entity logic and leverage to entity feature, while the second one gathers logical information from time logic to time feature.

-Note that the computation of entity logic, and time logic obeys the law of vector logic, without any extra learnable parameters.
-In this way, all dyadic operators are modeled in our framework.
-Below we take union operator for example.
-We define entity union operator $\mathcal{U}_{e}$ and time union operator $\mathcal{U}_{t}$ according to \textbf{Alignment Rule}~\ref{alignment_rule} as follows:
+Note that the computation of entity logic, and time logic obeys the law of fuzzy logic, without any extra learnable parameters.
+In this way, all dyadic operators can be generated from fuzzy logic in our framework.
+Due to space limitation, we present the union, exclusive or, implication operators and so on in Appendix~\ref{sec:appendix:dyadic_operator}.

-where \textbf{AND}, \textbf{OR} are the AND, OR operators in vector logic respectively, $\alpha_i$ and $\beta_i$ are attention weights, as designed in intersection operators.
-In the time part of entity union operator $\mathcal{U}_{e}$ and the entity part of time union operator $\mathcal{U}_{t}$, we follows \textbf{Alignment Rule}~\ref{alignment_rule} to perform intersection.
-Besides, please be aware that each operator owns its MLPs and parameters.
-These operators do not share parameters with each other.

 \xhdr{Complement Operators: $\mathcal{C}_{e}$ and $\mathcal{C}_{t}$} The aim of $\mathcal{C}_{e}$ is to identify the complement of query set $\llbracket q\rrbracket$ such that $\llbracket \lnot q\rrbracket=\mathcal{V}\backslash \llbracket q\rrbracket$, while $\mathcal{C}_{t}$ aims to calculate the complement $\llbracket \lnot q\rrbracket=\mathcal{T}\backslash \llbracket q\rrbracket$ by the time parts.
 Suppose that $\mathbf{V}_q=(\boldsymbol{q}_{f}^{e},\boldsymbol{q}_{l}^{e},\boldsymbol{q}_{f}^{t},\boldsymbol{q}_{l}^{t})$, we define the complement operator $\mathcal{C}_{e}$ and $\mathcal{C}_{t}$ as: